 - the risk of domestic violence in conformance with a domestic violence screening protocol developed by the commissioner pursuant to law;

-- the fact that known contacts, including a known spouse, will be reported and that protected persons will also be requested to cooperate in contact notification efforts of known contacts and may name additional contacts they wish to have notified with the assistance of the provider or authorized public health officials;
+- the fact that known contacts, including a known spouse, will be reported to the health department.
+Protected persons will also be requested to cooperate in contact notification efforts of known contacts.
+The patient may name additional contacts they wish to have notified with the assistance of the provider or authorized public health officials;

 - protection of names and other information about HIV-infected persons during the contact notification process;

-- the right to have an appointment made for HIV follow-up medical care, the use of HIV chemotherapeutics for prophylaxis and treatment, and the availability of peer group support.
+- the right to have an appointment made for HIV follow-up medical care, the use of HIV medications for prophylaxis and treatment, and the availability of peer group support; and

-A person who tests HIV negative must be provided with the result and information concerning risks of participation in sexual and needle-sharing activities that can result in infection.
+A person who tests HIV negative must be provided with the result and information concerning risks of infection with participation in sexual and needle-sharing activities.
+Pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP) should be discussed as prevention options.
 This information may be in the form of written materials such as that available on the Department’s website.
 The negative test result and required information do not need to be provided in person.
-Other mechanisms such as email, mail, and phone may be used as long as you have taken steps to ensure the patient’s confidentiality.
-Patients who are consented orally and given a rapid test should be provided their results during the same clinic visit or the same day.
-Also, it is not appropriate to only tell patients that if they are not contacted, they may assume their tests were negative.
+Other mechanisms such as email, mail, and phone may be used as long as there is an established protocol.
+Alternative methods of delivering results must be discussed with the patient.
+It is not appropriate to only tell patients that if they are not contacted, they may assume their tests were negative.
 However, it is acceptable to provide patients with the required information and a phone number or other means of confirming their negative result if they choose to.

-If there are partners known to the medical provider, including spouses, and if after repeated follow-up efforts the index patient cannot be located or chooses not to return for post-test counseling and/or domestic violence screening, the authorized public health official, in consultation with the reporting medical provider, determines whether notification of known partners should proceed.
-This decision will primarily be based on the likelihood of the index patient returning for post-test counseling, potential for risk domestic violence, and the risk to the potentially exposed spouse and/or other sexual and needle sharing partners known to the medical provider.
-For partner services assistance in New York City you can call 212-693-1419.
-In other parts of the state call 800-541-2437.
+If there are partners known to the medical provider, including spouses, and if after repeated follow-up efforts the patient cannot be located or chooses not to return for post-test counseling and/or domestic violence screening, the authorized public health official, in consultation with the reporting medical provider, determines whether notification of known partners should proceed.
+This decision will primarily be based on the likelihood of the index patient returning for post-test counseling, potential for risk of domestic violence, and the risk to the potentially exposed spouse and/or other sexual and needle sharing partners known to the medical provider.
+For partner services assistance in New York City, call 212-693-1419.
+In other parts of the state, call 800-541-2437.

 Follow-up Appointments for HIV-infected persons

 No. These are separate parts of the statute.
-The requirement for providing or arranging for a medical appointment for those diagnosed as HIV-infected applies to anyone providing HIV testing with some exceptions (such as a blinded research protocol or for procuring body parts for transplantation).
+The requirement for providing or arranging for a medical appointment for those diagnosed as HIV-infected applies to anyone providing HIV testing with some exceptions (such as a blinded research protocol or for a program conducting testing of procured body parts for transplantation).

 No. The clinician ordering an HIV test is responsible for arranging for a specific HIV follow-up appointment.
 Every reasonable effort should be made to link persons who receive positive test results with care, prevention, supportive and partner services.
 All reasonable efforts should be made to get the newly diagnosed person an appointment as quickly as possible.
 If you are having difficulty making an appointment for a patient, please contact Lyn Stevens of the AIDS Institute’s Office of the Medical Director at 518-473-8815.

-44. How soon after an HIV positive results is provided should the appointment for follow-up medical care take place.
+35. How soon after an HIV positive result is provided should the appointment for follow-up medical care take place?

 The appointment should take place as soon as possible.

 Yes.
-It is to have the appointment made the next business day when offices are open.
+It is acceptable to have the appointment made the next business day when offices are open.

-47. Can a facility offer just an HIV rapid test but refer out to a different provider for confirmatory testing for those who have a preliminary positive rapid result?
+37. Can a facility offer just an HIV point of care test but refer out to a different provider for confirmatory testing for those who have a preliminary positive rapid result?

-No. The law defines a rapid test as one that encompasses a confirmatory test.
+No. The law defines a point of care test as one that encompasses confirmatory testing.
 Sites offering rapid testing are responsible for ensuring that confirmatory testing is done for patients with preliminary positive results.
 In some facilities the confirmatory specimen may be collected by a different unit within that same facility and the result provided by that unit.